theRustyKnife/FactorioModdingLibrary/Random Notes.md

 After reading the mess I just wrote, I feel like it would be appropriate to mention that this is mostly related to the "event handler" functions from the GUI module, not really anything with events per se.

+---

+*Random note*
+**Blueprint proxy wire connections**

+Let's talk about saving wire connections in blueprints.
+So far, I have two ideas:

+Since we can already save primitive data quite easily, why not use that to save positions of entities to connect to?
+The positions would be relative to the entity that is being saved and a value indicating the wire type would added as well.
+This approach has (expectedly) many downsides:

+- There would probably have to be one data entity per connection.
+This is largely confusing for players who don't know how things work.
+- Connections to entities from outside the blueprint would be saved as well, which may result in the entity connecting to the wrong target.
+- There's no event for connecting wires.
+Fuck.
+- Blueprint rotation will likely not be possible with this.

+The other approach is to provide a solid way of handling the ghost entities in blueprints.
+What might work here is to save the connections when the blueprint is placed and then destroy the ghost.
+Then we would wait for the main entity to be built and reconnect the newly created proxy.
+This sounds like a ton of work and fragile hackery tho.

+---

+*Random note*

+GUI opening handler functions must follow these rules:

+- Do not do anything if the event is already handled (status is not `false`) unless the mod that handled the event is a known dependency that you want to change the behavior of.
+To emphasise: The mod should be declared a (optional) dependency in `info.json`.
+- Return the root element of the resulting GUI or nil.
+If nil, FML will behave like the event wasn't handled.
+The validity of the element will be used to determine if the GUI is still open.
+- If you want to handle close events on the GUI that the handler is running for, return a name of a global function as a second value.
+This is done this way to discourage desync-prone code.